pinakinmistry/nodejs-services-development/README.md

 `reply.from` method is supplied by the fastify-reply-from plugin and returns a promise that resolves once the response from the upstream URL has been sent as a response to the client.
 We return it so that the route handler knows when the request has finished being handled by reply.from.

+We can either autoload plugins or register them separately as below:

 ```js
 // app.js
 'use strict'